jonathanmc/COVID-19-and-SARS-CoV2-info/index.md

-# Analysis of Ontario COVID-19 cases
+# Charts of Ontario COVID-19 cases

 By [@niemczwiczIP](https://twitter.com/niemkiewiczIP) and [@jmcrookston](https://twitter.com/jmcrookston)

-All data from Ontario government -> [https://data.ontario.ca/dataset/confirmed-positive-cases-of-covid-19-in-ontario](https://data.ontario.ca/dataset/confirmed-positive-cases-of-covid-19-in-ontario)
+Data from Ontario government here [https://data.ontario.ca/dataset/confirmed-positive-cases-of-covid-19-in-ontario](https://data.ontario.ca/dataset/confirmed-positive-cases-of-covid-19-in-ontario)

-*Please remember that the last 5 or so days in every chart are going to grow as case results arrive so do not place any weight on this end tail to the charts ...*
+**Please remember that the last 7 or so days in every chart are not yet complete, as cases are still being reported.
+Do not place any weight on the end tail to these charts.**

+## If you look at just one chart, look at this one.

+<iframe width="911" height="707" frameborder="0" scrolling="no" src="https://onedrive.live.com/embed?resid=8AC01DB97FB9EA8B%212545&authkey=%21AErAkjoFAjh5jQw&em=2&wdAllowInteractivity=False&Item=Tor%20Miss%20York%20vs%20rest%20Ont%20comm)&wdInConfigurator=True"></iframe>

-## Analysis of community transmission in Ontario (therefore excluding all outbreak cases)
+## Ontario, community transmission only (EXCLUDING outbreak cases)

+This section has charts about Ontario cases, then regional cases, broken down by type of transmission.

 <iframe width="911" height="707" frameborder="0" scrolling="no" src="https://onedrive.live.com/embed?resid=8AC01DB97FB9EA8B%212545&authkey=%21AErAkjoFAjh5jQw&em=2&wdAllowInteractivity=False&Item=Ont%20non%20outbreak&wdInConfigurator=True"></iframe>